-Informed by these considerations, we use generative network models to investigate spatial, developmental, physiological, and topological constraints on the human connectome.
-First, we develop a framework to account for developmental changes in brain size and shape when estimating model-based wiring costs, thus yielding a new class of developmentally-informed models that offer a more realistic appraisal of how wiring costs shape connectome topology.
-Second, after introducing a new formulation of the cost-value model that more accurately captures trade-off mechanisms and which yields more interpretable parameter estimates, we compare the performance of spatial and trade-off models to models that rely on either topological or physiologically constrained wiring rules.
-Finally, we evaluate model performance with respect to both topological and topographical properties of the human connectome, yielding a comprehensive characterization of model performance.
+Informed by these considerations, here, we use generative network models to investigate spatial, developmental, physiological, and topological constraints on the human connectome.
+First, we develop a framework to account for developmental changes in brain size and shape when estimating model-based wiring costs, thus yielding a new class of developmentally informed models that offer a more realistic appraisal of how wiring costs shape connectome topology.
+Second, after introducing a new formulation of the costvalue model that more accurately captures trade-off mechanisms and that yields more interpretable parameter estimates, we compare the performance of spatial and trade-off models to that of models that rely on either topological or physiologically constrained wiring rules.
+Last, we evaluate model performance with respect to both topological and topographical properties of the human connectome, yielding a more comprehensive characterization of model performance.